szczepanekF/CPS/README.md

 - Toggle the display mode between W1 and W2.
 - Save/load complex values using "FileOperations".
 - Clear the plot using "Clear signal".

-## Contributions

-Contributions are welcome!
-Please fork this repository and submit a pull request with your improvements.

-## License

-This project is licensed under the MIT License.

----

-For further information, please refer to the detailed documentation provided within the repository.